MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-dependency-agent.md

 ---
-title: VM Insights Dependency Agent
+title: Dependency Agent in Azure Monitor VM insights
 description: This article describes how to upgrade the VM Insights Dependency Agent using command-line, setup wizard, and other methods. ms.topic: conceptual ms.custom: linux-related-content